ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 Tensor reduction
 ^^^^^^^^^^^^^^^^^^^

-Tensor reduction refers to the process of obtaining a lower-dimensional tensor from a higher-dimensional one by performing some kind of operation on the original tensor.
+Tensor reduction refers to obtaining a lower-dimensional tensor from a higher-dimensional one by performing some operation on the original tensor.

 Tensor rank
 ^^^^^^^^^^^